stebuehler/opnrcd/README.md

 ### App
 * Clean up / generalise the "pre" display options callback and related functionalities in views and filters.
 * Generalize the filtering for the time series data
-* Refactoring the data loading and filtering (no need to call the dfs from the main py file)
+* More refactoring the data loading and filtering
 * Add more filters (Nationalität, Sprache, Baujahr, etc.)?
 * Add a "Reset all" button in the filtering section that fills all filters up with all values
 * Rename columns (remove "1-10", rename "Timestamp sekunden" to "Timestamp")